strukt-js/strukt-scripts/readme.md

 # strukt-scripts

-strukt-scripts is a tool ans simple preset which lets you build javascripts projects with shared presets across your organization.
+strukt-scripts is a tool ans simple preset which lets you build javascripts and typescript projects with shared presets across your organization.

 ### Requisites
  - Node 15+